 ACC 319 Federal Income Tax (4 hrs.)
-A study of federal income tax laws and their current application to individuals and partnerships, with emphasis on the individual income tax.
+A study of federal income tax laws and their current application to individuals and partnerships, with emphasizes various practical applications of Accounting Information Systems topics in a laboratory setting.
 Offered every fall semester.
-Prerequisites for Business majors: ACC 216 Prerequisites for Accounting majors and minors: ACC 322.
+Prerequisites: MIS 201 for MIS Majors; MIS 201 or 210 for ACC Majors; previous or concurrent enrollment in ACC 320.